arvidn/libtorrent/docs/manual.rst

 ``allowed_fast_set_size`` is the number of pieces we allow peers to download from us without being unchoked.

+``suggest_mode`` controls whether or not libtorrent will send out suggest messages to create a bias of its peers to request certain pieces.
+The modes
+are:

+* ``no_piece_suggestsions`` which is the default and will not send out suggest messages.
+* ``suggest_read_cache`` which will send out suggest messages for the most recent pieces that are in the read cache.

 ``max_queued_disk_bytes`` is the number maximum number of bytes, to be written to disk, that can wait in the disk I/O thread queue.
 This queue is only for waiting for the disk I/O thread to receive the job and either